mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 their output can be easily validated, or errors are cheap.
 If any of these conditions is not met, they are far less useful though, at least unless there is another break-though.

-Writing JMH benchmarks is definitely not something where it pays off to consult an LLM for me.
-Even if I got the perfect answer, validating and understanding the implications of the benchmark would probably take at least as much time as doing everything on my own.
+In the context of benchmarking, LLMs have helped me quite a bit when digging though JIT generated assembly, or for plot generation, though [jmh-visualizer](https://github.com/jzillmann/jmh-visualizer) is typically good enough.
+Designing and writing micro-benchmarks though is definitely not something that I'd leave to an LLM.
+Even if I got the perfect answer, the actual work is anyway validating and understanding its implications.